 Club meetings are on a Tuesday evening from 18.30 till 21.00 (approx) at Rhiwbina Recreation Club, Lon-Y-Dail, Rhiwbina, CARDIFF, CF14 6EA.
-(MAP)See the Calendar of Events or the, screen reader compatible, Activities page for more details of club related events.
+(MAP)See the Activities page for more details of club related events.

 In 1981, the International Year of the Disabled, a Mr Cyril Parsons (GW8NP), a past president of the Radio Socoiety of Great Britian (RSGB), phoned the manager of the Highfields Centre, a Mr Sid Hudson (later to become GW0NQQ), to enquire if any members of the Centre would be interested in Amateur Radio, as David Thomas (GW3RWX and an ex BBC engineer) had proposed the idea of setting up a Radio Club in the Disabled Centre to him.

 Sid set up a client committee meeting with Cyril to discuss the hobby.
 After the meeting the Chairman of the committee reported to Sid that although they were unsure about the hobby the gentleman had taken the time and trouble to come and see them so they would give it a try.

 An RAE course was arranged with Dan Adams from Barry Radio Club.
 He was the Senior Lecturer in Electrical Engineering at Barry Technical College.
 Dan set up a London City and Guilds Exam Centre in the Disabled Centre and contacts were made with local Radio Amateurs who kindly set up a shack.